The Only Cold Calling Script You Need for Software Sales

 2. The opening pitch

-Sam designed his cold calling pitch to give the prospect some context about what Cognism does, without giving away the key value proposition.
+Sam designed his sales pitch to give the prospect some context about what Cognism does, without giving away the key value proposition.

-The idea is not to reveal too much at the beginning - you want the prospect to follow up with some questions.
+The idea is not to reveal too much at the beginning - you want the prospect to have some follow-up questions.

-“We help our clients by giving them a tool which they can use in-house to generate direct contact information for key decision-makers within their target markets.”
+“We help our clients by providing them with an in-house tool.
+This tool generates direct contact information for key decision-makers in their target markets..”

-A good sales strategy is to demonstrate that you’ve done your research on the prospect’s business - you can do this by quoting the types of industries that they’re prospecting to!
+A good sales strategy is to demonstrate that you’ve done your research on the prospect’s B2B company.
+You can do this by quoting the types of industries that they’re prospecting to!

 Like so: